tmattkim/ai4biodefense/README.md

 If you use this framework, please cite:

-> Kim, M. (2026). *Preventing the Proliferation of Bioweapons: Artificial Intelligence for Biodefense.* Undergraduate Honors Thesis.
+> Kim, TM.
+(2026). *Preventing the Proliferation of Bioweapons: Artificial Intelligence for Biodefense.* Undergraduate Honors Thesis.

 A BibTeX entry will be added when the thesis is publicly archived.